BonesTheGhost/WebPG/README.md

 [X]: Build basic core of mobile build scaling to tablet and desktop size correctly.
 [0]: Look into env for iOS landscape mode safe area for 'home bar'.
 [0]: Research how to specifically target Android MOBILE devices to try and have same mobile experience acroos operating systems.
-[ ]: Need to add the hamburger menu functionality to the app before finalizing any more of the layout.
+[X]: Need to add the hamburger menu functionality to the app before finalizing any more of the layout.
+[ ]: Font-size for mobile version.
 ==================================================================================